-Today with Board Chairman, Jim Willard, and President and CEO, Mary M. Briggs, the orchestra is reaching out to all the other musical and art organizations in a spirit of cooperation.
+Today with Board Chairman, Tim Ridge, and President and CEO, Mary M. Briggs, the orchestra is reaching out to all the other musical and art organizations in a spirit of cooperation.
 Working together with the Chamber, the Arts Center, musical and choral groups, and local schools, they hope to foster new relationships and work together to bring recognition of all the arts and culture available on the Island.
 Brigg’s plan to work with the Boys & Girls Club and the local schools to foster music in the youth of the community is meeting with great success.

 Local programs include: